hamba/avro/README.md

 by the `Reader`.
 The default maximum size is `1MiB` and is configurable.
 This is required to stop untrusted input from consuming all memory and crashing the application.
 Should this not be need, setting a negative number will disable the behaviour.

-### Recursive Structs

-At this moment recursive structs are not supported.
-It is planned for the future.

 ## Benchmark

 Benchmark source code can be found at: [https://github.com/nrwiersma/avro-benchmarks](https://github.com/nrwiersma/avro-benchmarks)